Wondering what is next in life might lead you to decide that you need a five-year plan.

-The example below comes from my own business-but the basic structure for making a long-term plan that actually means something works for any (ad)venture.
+The example below comes from my business-but, the basic structure for making a long-term plan that actually means something works for any (ad)venture.

 When I dropped back to being a part-time contractor for the nonprofit where I’d been working full time, I plunged headfirst into building my practice.